Turkey: Journalist jailed on suspicion of insulting Erdogan | DW | 22.01.2022

 Erdogan spokesperson Fahrettin Altun called Kabas "immoral" and "irresponsible."

-Turkey's Justice Minister, Abdulhamit Gül, wrote on Twitter Kabas will "get what she deserves" for her "unlawful" remarks.
+Turkey's justice minister, Abdulhamit Gul, wrote on Twitter that Kabas will "get what she deserves" for her "unlawful" remarks.

-The country's broadcast regulator, RTUK, meanwhile, started a separate investigation into Tele1 for "unacceptable statements targeting our president."
+The country's broadcast regulator, RTUK, meanwhile, started an investigation into Tele1 for "unacceptable statements targeting our president."

 Tele1's chief editor, Merdan Yanardag, sharply criticized the arrest.